Unit Circle Chart

 This gives us the first point at radians.

-Then we can take advantage of the symmetry within the first quadrant of the coordinate plane, which is the same triangle reflected diagonally.
+Then we can take advantage of the symmetry within the first quadrant of the coordinate plane to find the position of the next point associated with the 30-60-90° triangle.
+This point is the first triangle reflected diagonally.

-Then we can use the same symmetry as before for both to fill in the positions of the other ten points.
+Then we can use the same symmetry as before to find the positions of the other points corresponding to the 30-60-90 special triangle.

-We now have finished constructing the unit circle chart.
+We have finished constructing the unit circle chart demonstrating some of the properties of the unit circle.